AssadAnabosi/Manager-2.0/README.md

 # Manager
 ##### Version: 2.0.0
+2nd Version of the [Manager App](https://github.com/AssadAnabosi/Manager) with a much cleaner code base, and higher coding standards.
 ## About

 PWA that helps digitalize my family's workshop data, like bills, workers logs and more.